vindarel/common-lisp-course-in-videos/README.md

 > What we see: if, when, unless, cond, case, the or shortcut, the #+(or) "\*features\*" trick, an example where we load a lispy configuration file.

+3. **Iteration**

+3.1 Iterating over lists and vectors [🆓 free preview]

+> What we see: LOOP in/across and its various accumulating clauses, dolist, for:for, coerce.
+PLEASE NOTE: I'm about to publish 3 more videos in this chapter.

+3.2 Iterating over a hash-table keys and values

+> What we see: 5 ways in 5 minutes to iterate over a hash-table.
+(NOTE: you don't imagine all the time that it took me to learn and discover these!!)

+3.3 Iterating a fixed or infinite number of times

+> What we see: dotimes, the same with loop, looping forever and building our first Lisp REPL.

+3.4.
+Loop: high level overview and gotchas

+> What we see: the structure of LOOP.
+Two rules to keep in mind.
+LOOP smells.
+We enhance an example from an answer of Advent Of Code 2021.

 3. **All about functions**

 3.1.
 How to create named functions, how to handle all types of arguments [🆓 free preview]